Shimeizi/vaccine-management-system/README.md

 ## ▶️ Running

-Run the program by redirecting an input file:
+Run the program with an input file:

 ```bash
 ./proj < test.in > test.myout